 The Committee on Foreign Investment in the United States (CFIUS) evaluates the US national security impact of acquisitions of ‟control” by foreign persons of US businesses.
-Latham has a long track record of successfully navigating this process through early engagement by experienced practitioners with deep experience in all phases of the CFIUS process and related agency, reviews both as a general matter and on an industry sector basis.
-Click here to see a list of representative CFIUS Matters.
+Latham has a long track record of successfully navigating this process through early engagement by experienced practitioners with deep experience in all phases of the CFIUS process and related agency reviews, both as a general matter and on an industry sector basis.
+See a list of representative CFIUS Matters.

 This experience is applied to all phases of the transaction lifecycle, including:

 - Structuring prospective sales to manage transactional risk

 - Evaluating strategies for buyers and sellers to maximize deal execution certainty

 - Developing mitigation plans if and as necessary to facilitate regulatory approval